New Jersey Sports Betting & Online Gambling: What's Legal in 2026?

 Further Tax Adjustments and Budget Pressures

 - Risk: The 2025 tax hike to 19.75% was controversial but financially successful for the state.
 If New Jersey faces budget shortfalls in 2026–2027, lawmakers may look enviously at New York's 51% online sports betting tax rate and consider another increase.
-Licensed operators would lobby aggressively against any further hike, arguing it would drive bettors toward offshore, unregulated platforms, undermining the very consumer protections the regulated market is designed to provide.
+Licensed operators would lobby aggressively against any further hike.

 iGaming Authorization: The 2028 Cliff